-State law mandates that any person who causes or contributes to the discharge of an air contaminant into the air, a pollutant into surface water or groundwater or onto land, or the disposal of solid waste in excess of any reportable quantity must report such an incident to DNREC at the earliest opportunity after the discharge has occurred.
+Delaware's Emergency Planning and Community Right to Know Act (EPCRA) mandates that any person who causes or contributes to the discharge of an air contaminant into the air or a pollutant into surface water or groundwater or onto land, or the disposal of solid waste in excess of any reportable quantity, must report such an incident to DNREC at the earliest opportunity after the discharge has occurred.
 Under certain circumstances, notification of the local Emergency Planning Commission is also required.
-Permits issued to operating facilities typically contain additional and more extensive reporting requirements.
-These requirements are in addition to any reporting requirements under federal law.
+In addition to reporting requirements regarding releases, Delaware's EPCRA includes other reporting requirements regarding storage and use of hazardous and toxic chemicals.
+These reporting requirements are in addition to those under Delaware's Hazardous Substance Cleanup Act (HSCA) regarding releases of hazardous substances, Delaware's Underground Storage Tank Act regarding releases from an underground storage tank, and any reporting requirements under federal law.